Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 One of the best balloon brand for use outdoors are 17" Tuf-Tex balloons.
 They are more durable than Qualatex balloons.
 Many balloon professionals have had good experiences with using them outdoors.

-Another option would be to use Qualatex Bubbles or Deco Bubbles.
+Another option would be to use Qualatex Bubbles / Deco Bubbles or Anagram Crystal Clearz instead of latex balloons.

 They are made from a more durable material than latex or foil balloons and will therefor withstand outdoor conditions much better.
-The downside is that they are more expensive.
+The downside is that they are more expensive and that the material is not biodegradable.

 I hope this has been helpful, Michelle!
 Please also read the other tips on the page I linked to above.